October 1, 2025

 The Squeeze

-Over the last couple of years I have reviewed over a 150 portfolio websites.
-And now I am working on an e-book outlining the 10 mistakes I see every designer make on their portfolio website.
+Over the last couple of years, I have reviewed over 150 portfolio websites.
+I’m also working on an e-book outlining the 10 mistakes I see every designer make.

 Here are five of those mistakes:

-2. Hiding Personality: Part of what makes a portfolio website amazing is you.
-Incorporating your personality, style, and taste.
+Hiding Personality: Your portfolio should reflect your personality, style, and taste.

-5. No Context: Your portfolio website cannot be just images.
-Visitors need to learn and understand what you were thinking.
+No Context: Your portfolio cannot just be images; visitors need to understand your thought process.

-If you would like to be the first to receive this e-book for free and review it for me, just let me know with a reply.
+If you want to be the first to receive this e-book for free and review it, just reply.

 PS.
 Sorry for the delay on this edition!